gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 The CRYPTO chunk defined here in is one half of a complete solution.
-Where a companion specification is required to define how the content of the CRYPTO chunk is encrypted, authenticated, and protected against replay, as well as how key management is accomplished.
+Where a companion specification is required to define how the content of the CRYPTO chunk is protected, authenticated, and protected against replay, as well as how key management is accomplished.